epccs/RPUno/Uart/README.md

 # AVR Interrupt-Driven UART with stdio redirect

 ## Overview

-Uart is an interactive command line program that demonstrates stdio redirect of a minimalized interrupt-driven UART core.
+Uart is an interactive command line program that demonstrates stdio redirect of a minimalized interrupt-driven UART for AVR.

-Referance ATmega328 datasheet 20.0 USART0 Universal Synchronous and Asynchronous serial Receiver and Transmitter.

 ## Firmware Upload